AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-8-low-income-housing/subchapter-iidashb-home-rule-flexible-grant-demonstration/sec-1437bbb-5.md

 (3) shall describe how the plan for use of amounts will assist in meeting the purposes of, and be used in accordance with, sections 1437bbb and 1437bbb–1(a) of this title, respectively;

-(4) shall propose standards for measuring performance in using assistance provided pursuant to this subchapter based on the performance standards under subsection (b)(4) of this section;
+(4) shall propose standards for measuring performance in using assistance provided pursuant to this subchapter based on the performance standards under subsection (b)(4);

 (5) shall propose the length of the period for participation of the jurisdiction is <sup><a href="#1437bbb-5_1_target" name="1437bbb-5_1">1</a></sup> in the demonstration program under this subchapter;